microsoft/terraform-provider-azuredevops/website/docs/r/serviceendpoint_azurerm.html.markdown

 - `id` - The ID of the service endpoint.
 - `project_id` - The project ID or project name.
 - `service_endpoint_name` - The Service Endpoint name.
+- `automatic_service_principal_id` - The application id of the automatically generated service principal.

 ## Relevant Links